Solano-Furlan/payment-app/README.md

 * Presentation: UI Screen & Widgets/Components

 ## API/Backend
-Mocker http client API responses with DioAdapater
+Mocked http client API responses with DioAdapater to simulate the payments API.

 ## State Management
 [Cubits](https://pub.dev/packages/flutter_bloc) are used for efficient state management, ensuring a seamless and reactive user experience.
 Cubits, part of the Bloc library, provide a straightforward and scalable approach to managing application state.